Anmol-Sri/StabIt/README.md

 # StabIt

+## About

-A very relaxing version of FRUIT NINJA (or FRUIT CUTTER).
-Made From Scratch :)
+A very relaxing version of FRUIT NINJA.
+Made on Unity with C# and some UI / UX graphics skills and Blender and Photo- shop.

-Android Development
-ANDROID GAME
+## Technolgies Used :

+Unity
+Blender
+Photoshop